-Every year, we offer a range of scholarships, some of which are organised and funded in conjunction with other organisations such as the Chartered Institute of Building (CIOB) and the University College of Estate Management (UCEM).
+Every year, we offer a range of scholarships, some of which are organised and funded in conjunction with other organisations including the Supply Chain Sustainability School and the University College of Estate Management (UCEM).

 Follow the links for brochures and application forms.